-Offer diverse and eclectic courses to enhance students’ knowledge in the areas of health, industry development, management, e-commerce, etc.
+Offer diverse and eclectic courses to enhance students’ knowledge in the areas of industrial development, IT industry, healthcare industry, e-commerce, international business and management, and international trade, etc.

 On top of the core courses of money, banking, and financial markets, and investment, related courses are offered to further study their policy indications and practical applications.